stevencombs/retrocombs.github.io/_drafts/2019-11-31-my-tips-to-inbox-zero.md

 You receive messages daily.
 The best case scenario is for you to review all messages at once, on a computer, at a specific time, during the day; however, depending on your role within an organization, this may not be an option.
 In this case, use your mobile phone to triage your email throughout the day.
 I define triage as:

-1. Delete messages that have no value (you know the ones)
+1. Delete messages that have no value (you know the ones).
-2. Mark messages as spam and unsubscribe
+2. Mark messages as spam and unsubscribe.
 3. Respond to messeages when they only require a one or two line response.
 If a longer response is needed, use your computer with a full-size keyboard because you are wasting time if you type and edit a reply on your mobile device.
 OPTIONAL: Use the voice typing features on your phone.
 I recommend [Gboard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en_US) for both iOS and Android.

 ## Step 5: Make time for longer replies